Virtues are the secret to transforming your life

 • Be more embracing of others

 We don’t hear much about virtue today, not even in Catholic learning circles.
 We hear a lot about “Catholic values” instead.
 A value is simply something that you deem important.
 It’s a priority.
 Values are good and fine.
 They help us to stay true to ourselves, to live lives of integrity.
 But what they cannot do is raise us above ourselves and inspire us to reach for more.
-That’s the power of virtues.

 Natural Virtues

-The idea of a virtue predates what would properly be called Catholic thought.
+The idea of natural virtue predates what would properly be called Catholic thought.
 You can find references to virtue in ancient Jewish and Greek texts, for example.
 That’s because they originate in the natural moral law.
 In other words, they indicate how we can become more human and fulfill our human potential.
-The virtues that meet this description are the natural virtues.
-When we feel that we are weak in our personal character, we are sensing that we are lacking these natural virtues, which can also be called character virtues.
-Among the natural virtues, there are intellectual virtues that help us to grow in our ability to know truth and moral virtues that help us to embrace what is truly good.
+When we feel that we are weak in our personal character, we are sensing that we are lacking these human habits.

 But How Do We Get There?